Fasttrack-Azure/Cloud-For-Partners/README.md

 # Lab-Setup

-These are hands-on resources to for the course "Cloud for Partners"
+These are hands-on resources to for the course "Cloud for Partners".

 # Slides